Pastoral support for all!

-Being a Supervisor placement, not only are you promoting positive mental health on sessions, but within your team mates as well.
+Being a Supervisor, not only are you promoting positive mental health on sessions, but within your staff team as well.
 This is great experience for anyone looking to go into a career within mental health.
 Take a look here for our blog on practising positive psychology on your placement and beyond.

-We're all in this together and as a Supervisor you're in the perfect position to be spreading the good vibes amongst the team!
+We are all in this together and as a Supervisor you are in the perfect position to be spreading the good vibes amongst the team!

 Now we have our TOP TIP for being the best source of support for others…